 Effective documentation and transparency are key elements that support and inform regulatory decision making.
 They also help establish trust and confidence and guard against biases and data dredging.
 The same regulatory expectations and standards that ensure the safety and effectiveness of regulated therapeutics still apply for when AI solutions are used in regulated areas.
 It is important for regulators to be able to trace back the development process and to have evidence and documentation of essential steps and decision points.
 For example, specifying the problem that developers are attempting to address, the context in which the AI solution is proposed to function, and the selection, cleaning, and processing of data/datasets used in the development process are all essential aspects and should be carefully documented.
 Documentation should allow for the tracking, recording, and retaining of records of essential steps and decisions, including justifications and reasoning for deviating from prespecified plans.
 For example, careful consideration should be given to documenting how data used to train the model is different than sets used for external validation, or sets used after deployment.
 Effective documentation may also help show that the developers are taking into consideration the full complexity of context within which the AI solution is expected to operate.
 This will also provide details on how the AI solution is addressing the needs of end-users and may detail the reasoning to justify widening end-user base if appropriate.
+In absence of transparent documentation, it becomes hard to understand whether the proposed approaches will generalize from the retrospective data presented in the submission material to real-world deployments in new settings, which may markedly reduce performance.

-Figure A below shows some examples of essential steps and decision points that developers are encouraged to consider for documentation purposes.
+Figure 3 below shows some examples of essential steps and decision points that developers are encouraged to consider for documentation purposes.

-Different entities, disciplines, and multidisciplinary expertise are likely to be involved in the development of AI solutions for health and therapeutic development.
-There is a need to develop a shared understanding of procedures and steps that ensure adequate documentation that supports transparency and to show that decisions were based on appropriate scientific bases.
-It is also important to note that systems and processes used to track and document the development processes and key decision points should be designed to protect against data manipulation and adversarial attacks, and to track and record access.
+People with different skills and expertise can be involved in the development of AI solutions for health and therapeutic development.
+All of them need to know how to document the scientific rationale supporting relevant development and decision steps.
+It is also important to note that systems and processes used to track and document the development processes and key decision points should have an audit trial and be protected against data manipulation and adversarial attacks.

-Documentation and transparency should not be viewed as a burden, but as an opportunity to show the strength of a science-based development that considers the complexity and full context in which the AI solution is expected to be utilized, in addition to the characteristics of end-users among other factors.
+Documentation and transparency should not be viewed as a burden, but as an opportunity to show the strength of a science-based development that considers the complexity and full context in which the AI solution is expected to be utilized.
 Tools and processes for documentation should be proportional to the risks involved.
-Conversation with regulatory organizations prior to or at early stages of development is possible and encouraged and may provide vital help in informing documentation needs.
+Conversation with regulatory organizations prior to or at early stages of development is encouraged and may provide vital help in informing documentation needs.